 - Past and future research projects

-The Foundation Relations team does maintain a list of “Managed Foundations” that must be granted solicitation clearance by the Director of Foundation Relations or the Prospect Manager before any ask is made.
+The foundation relations team with the Office of University Development does maintain a list of “Managed Foundations” that must be granted solicitation clearance by the director of foundation relations or the prospect manager before any ask is made.
 This group consists of selected key foundations that:

 - Will consider only one request in a given period of time